scottfr/SystemsBook/Environment/environment.md

 {"title": "Balancing/Goal Seeking Model", "description": "As we have done repeatedly to this point we begin with a linear model consisting of a flow and a stock, along with a flow rate variable.
 To this we simply have to add a goal and the appropriate feedback and we end up with a goal seeking model."}

-First we build the linear accumulator model with a control factor.

 {"geometry":{"x":480,"y":160,"width":100,"height":40},"name":"Current","create":"Stock"}

 {"geometry":{"x":0,"y":0,"width":100,"height":100,"sourcePoint":{"x":280,"y":180},"targetPoint":{"x":0,"y":100}},"alpha":null,"omega":"Current","name":"Flow","create":"Flow"}